zvercodebender/community-plugins/README.md

 ## example-plugins

-This directory contains example plugins which can be used for tutorials and also a starting off point for new plugins
+This directory contains example plugins that can be used for tutorials and as a starting-off point for new plugins.

 # Downloading a plugin